 Remove all existing grass and weeds.
 For smaller areas you can achieve this with a spade, a mattock or heavy hoe and a landscape rake.
 For larger areas you may want to hire a petrol driven cultivator/rotary hoe.
 Break the soil up as you go.

 Gently rake the levelled soil to create small furrows.
 This will help prevent seed blowing or washing away.
 On a sloping site run these furrows across the slope.
-Use the seed spreader to spread the seed evenly over the area.
+Use a Scotts Spreader to spread the seed evenly over the area.

 Gently and evenly water the entire area just to the point of run-off.
-Seeds lawns will need daily gentle watering or twice daily watering in warm or windy weather.
+Seed lawns will need daily gentle watering or twice daily watering in warm or windy weather.

 - If your soil is a heavy clay, add gypsum and washed river sand to open up the soil structure so roots and moisture can penetrate better.

-- On a sandy soil, add Scotts Everydrop Premium Granular Soil Wetter and blend through Scotts Lawn Builder Topdress Mix to improve soil structure and moisture retention.
+- On a sandy soil, add Scotts Everydrop Premium Granular Soil Wetter and blend through Scotts Performance Naturals Lawn Topdress to improve soil structure and moisture retention.

 It’s bit more work, but blend the new soil with the existing soil.
 This simple but important task can be as easy as vigorous raking with a landscape rake before levelling.